f5devcentral/f5-agility-labs-iam/docs/class7/lab3.rst

 without having to input credentials repeatedly.
 This allows single sign-on (SSO) functionality for secure user access.
-As different applications and resources support different authentication mechanisms, the SSO system may be required to store and translate credentials that differ from the user name and password a user inputs on the logon page.
-The SSO credential mapping action allows for credentials to be retrieved from the logon page, or in another way for both the user name and the password.
+As different applications and resources support different authentication mechanisms, the SSO system may be required to store and transform credentials to meet these requirements.
+For example, username and password may be transformed into forms-based authentication, a SAML assertion into Kerberos or Kerberos authentication into SAML.

-This lab will demonstrate one SSO method, although a number of different SSO methods exist.
-This lab will demonstrate the Kerberos to SAML method.
+Although a number of different SSO methods exist, this lab will demonstrate access single SSO method, the Kerberos to SAML method.

 Objective: